mozilla/kitsune/docs/patching.rst

 ::

     git log -5                          # Verify that the merge went OK. git push mozilla master             # !!!
 Pushing code to the primary repo/branch!

     # Optionally, you can keep your Github master in sync.
     git push origin master              # Not strictly necessary but kinda nice. git push origin :my-feature-branch  # Nice to clean up.

-Once the commit is on ``mozilla/master``, you should go to the main repo on Github and find and copy the URL of the commit.
-Then go to the bug in Bugzilla, paste the URL, and set the bug to ``RESOLVED FIXED``.
-This tells QA and others that the fix has landed on ``master`` and will be on the dev server soon!
-And close the pull request on Github.
+Once the commit is on ``mozilla/master``, copy the commit url to the bug in Bugzilla and close the pull request.

+Once the commit has been deployed to stage and prod, set the bug to ``RESOLVED FIXED``.
+This tells everyone that the fix is in production.